aplteam/Tatin/docs/SemanticVersioning.md

 A typical example is a bug fix: imagine that a function in a package crashes because an edge condition was not handled.
 When you fix that problem, you may bump the patch number because nothing else has changed.
 A consumer of the package can be reasonably confident that everything that worked before will continue to work.

-However, in real life things get messy pretty quickly: the consumer of a package might mistake a bug as a feature if it does not crash but does something it shouldn't, and take advantage of the bug.
+However, in real life things get messy pretty quickly: the consumer of a package might mistake a bug for a feature if it does not crash but does something it shouldn't, and take advantage of the bug.
 Imagine that a new version of the package comes with a fix for just that bug...

 If chances are high that a consumer might rely on the bug then you should bump the Major number rather than the Patch number - see there.
 Very old bugs are excellent candidates for that.